 What you experience on a particular website may be different for each browser.

 Power Users Like Keyboard Commands

 View in Grayscale (monochrome)

 Grayscale is a very simplistic view of color perception, but it is a good starting point.
-If meaning is only connived through color, many will miss it.
+Meaning connived by color alone will be missed by many.

 - To look at web pages one at a time, use the Spur tool